KC9LDA/morseKeyers/iambicKey/readme.txt

 When in config mode:
 Each press of the dit key increases the WPM
 Each press of the dah key decreases the WPM
-Pressing both dit and dah keys resets the WPM to its default value
+Pressing both dit and dah keys announces the current WPM using Morse code.

-Changing the WPM value is announced by a beep pattern.

-WPM beep pattern examples:
-10 = 1 low-tone beep
-12 = 1 low-tone beeps followed by 2 higher-tone beeps
-25 = 2 low-tone beeps followed by 5 higher-tone beeps

 The WPM range is from 10WPM to 25WPM.
 The initial default WPM setting is 15WPM.